Hugo-loio/TIM/README.md

 # TIM
-Topological Insulator Models (TIM) provides c++ classes for tight binding models of topological insulators
+Topological Insulator Models (TIM) provides c++ classes for tight binding models of topological insulators.
+This project was created to aid in my master's thesis.

 ## Dependencies